anuket-project/anuket-specifications/doc/common/chapter00.md

 - **Reference Model (RM)**: focuses on the __**Infrastructure Abstraction**__ and how services and resources are exposed to VNFs/CNFs.
 It needs to be written at a high enough level that as new **Reference Architectures** and **Reference Implementations** are added, the model document should require few or no changes.
 Additionally, the Reference Model is intended to be neutral towards VMs or Containers.
 - **Reference Architecture (RA)**: Reference Architectures defines all infrastructure components and properties which have effect on the VNF/CNF run time, deployment time, and design time.
 It is expected that at least one, but not more than a few Reference Architectures will be created, and they will conform to the Reference Model.
 The intention is, whenever possible, to use existing elements, rather than specify entirely new architectures in support of the high-level goals specified in the **Reference Model**.
-- **Reference Implementation(RI)**: Builds on the requirements and specifications developed in RM, RAs and adds details so that it can be implemented.
+- **Reference Implementation (RI)**: Builds on the requirements and specifications developed in RM, RAs and adds details so that it can be implemented.
 Each Reference Architecture is expected to be implemented by at least one Reference Implementation.
-- **Reference Conformance(RC)**: Builds on the requirements and specifications developed in the other documents and adds details on how an implementation will be verified, tested and certified.
+- **Reference Conformance (RC)**: Builds on the requirements and specifications developed in the other documents and adds details on how an implementation will be verified, tested and certified.
 Both infrastructure verification and conformance as well as VNFs/CNFs verifications and conformance will be covered.

 **Figure 2** below illustrates how each type of  specifications relate to different element of a typical cloud platform stack.

 <p align="center"><img src="./figures/tech_stack.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 3:</b> Documentation Scope of CNTT</p>

-Below is a diagram of the different artefacts that will need to be created to support the implementation of the abstract concepts presented in the **Reference Model**, which are then applied to create the **Reference Architecture**, that will be deployed using the requirements spelled out in the **Reference Implementation**.
+Below is a diagram of the different artefacts that will need to be created to support the implementation of the abstract concepts presented in the **Reference Model**, which are then applied to create the **Reference Architecture** that will be deployed using the requirements spelled out in the **Reference Implementation**.

 <p align="center"><img src="./figures/tech_scope_3.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 4:</b> Description of the possible different levels of CNTT artefacts</p>